Download Our Spring Menu Collection

 Crime Novels Set in Aix-en-Provence

-Yesterday, an Aixcentric follower prompted me to remind everyone of a series of crime novels set in Aix-en-Provence and beyond.
+There is a series of crime novels set in Aix-en-Provence and beyond.
 She had spent time in town recently on holiday and loved reading fiction set in places newly familiar.
 For all those who aren’t in Provence right now but would like to immerse themselves in the unique ambiance of Aix, the ‘Verlaque and Bonnet Mystery’ series by M. L. Longworth provides the perfect escapism.
-There are nine stories set in villages around the town, the coast too, and the streets and squares of Aix.
+There are nine stories set in villages around the town, the coast, and Aix’s streets and squares.

 Please click on the book titles to order a copy of these books.
 Note: if you purchase a book via these links, we receive a small commission that does not impact your price.
 Thank you in advance for supporting our work to maintain Perfectly Provence.